Boostcom/bl-api-v3/source/includes/bl-api/v3/27_rewards_program.md

 membership | boolean | Does member participate the Rewards Program? balance | integer | Member's current points number transactions | Array| List of Transactions objects, ordered by date descending.
-See below
+See below pagination_info | Object | [Pagination](#v3-pagination-model) object describing transactions list

 ### Transaction object

 Key | Type | Description
 --------- | --------- | ---------
-type | One of: 'achievement', 'usage', 'expiration' and 'correction' | see "Transaction types" below date | Date | When the transaction has been made balance | integer | How many points the transaction added or subtracted
+type | One of: 'achievement', 'reward_purchase', 'expiration' and 'correction' | see "Transaction types" below date | Date | When the transaction has been made amount | integer | How many points the transaction added or subtracted
 expired_at | Date | (optional) When the points granted by the transaction expired.
 When null, they're not expired details | Object | Transaction-specific details - see "Transaction details" below